ghc-proposals/ghc-proposals/proposals/0000-pun-warnings.rst

 term-syntax.

-Syntactic Unification Principle implies that if the user is not using punning they can simply forget about the distinction between terms and types.
+Syntactic Unification Principle implies that if the user is not using punning they can simply forget about the distinction between terms and types for name resolution.

 Lexical Scoping Principle (from `#378 <https://github.com/ghc-proposals/ghc-proposals/blob/master/proposals/0378-dependent-type-design.rst>`_)
 ----------------------------------------------------------------------------------------------------------------------------------------------